Questions about Visa Information for U.S. Travelers? Read on.

-In general, travelling through Europe is incredibly hassle free.
+In general, travelling through Europe is incredibly hassle-free.
 With excellent train systems connecting multiple countries, and discount airlines that often charge more for your checked bag than your seat, getting around Europe is easy and affordable.
 On top of that, visa requirements for the majority of Europe-trotting American tourists are non-existent.
-Knowing when and where a visa is required for U.S. travelers in Europe can be confusing.
+Knowing when and where a visa is required for U.S. travellers in Europe can be confusing.
 Let’s find some clarity.

 Do I Need a Visa or Not?

 The main questions when it comes to Visa Information for U.S. Travelers in Europe is do you need one?
 The short answer is, maybe.